Twin-width and Transductions of Proper k-Mixed-Thin Graphs: Proper -Mixed-thin Graphs Have Bounded Twin-width

 \begin{corollary}[based on \cite{DBLP:conf/focs/Bonnet0TW20}] Assume a proper $k$-mixed-thin graph $G$, given alongside with the vertex partition and the orders from Definition~\ref{def:mixThin}.
 Then FO model checking on $G$ is solvable in FPT time with respect to~$k$.

 \end{corollary}

-Furthermore, the bound in Theorem~\ref{thm:propermix-to-tww} cannot be substantially improved (below linear dependence) due to the following: \begin{proposition2rep} For every integer $k\geq1$, there exists an inversion-free proper $(2k+1)$-mixed-thin graph $G$ such that the twin-width of $G$ is at least $k$. \end{proposition2rep}
+It may be possible that the constant 9 in the statement of Theorem~\ref{thm:propermix-to-tww} could be slightly improved, by counting the red entries more carefully (which would probably make the proof more complicated).

-This construction of the graph $G$ is based simply on the construction of a poset of high twin-width from \cite[Proposition~2.4]{DBLP:conf/iwpec/BalabanH21}, which is first modified by ``doubling'' its chains, and then made into a simple undirected~graph.
+However, the bound cannot be improved below linear dependence, as we now show in Proposition~\ref{prop:propermix-to-tww-lower}.
+The construction of the graph $G$ in the proof is based simply on the construction of a poset of high twin-width from \cite[Proposition~2.4]{DBLP:conf/iwpec/BalabanH21}, which is first modified by ``doubling'' its chains, and then made into a simple undirected~graph.

+\begin{proposition2rep} For every integer $k\geq1$, there exists an inversion-free proper $(2k+1)$-mixed-thin graph $G$ such that the twin-width of $G$ is at least $k$. \end{proposition2rep}

 \begin{proof}

 For $h\geq4k-4$, we construct the graph $G$ on $n=(2k+1)(h+1)$ vertices, where $V(G) = C_1\cup C_2\cup\ldots\cup C_{2k+1}$ and each $C_i=\{c_i^0,c_i^1,\ldots,c_i^h\}$ induces a clique.
 In Figure~\ref{fig:example-high-tww}, we picture these cliques as the thick vertical chains.
 When indexing these cliques, we take indices modulo $2k+1$, i.e., we declare $C_{2k+2}=C_1$, $C_{2k+3}=C_2$,\,\dots\ The edge set of $G$ is formed by the edges of these cliques, and by all following vertex pairs of~$V(G)$; for $1\leq i\leq2k+1$, $0\leq a< k$ and $0\leq b <\lfloor(h-a)/k\rfloor$, we have $\{c_i^j,c_{i+a+1}^{j'}\}\in E(G)$, if and only if $j\geq0$, $(b-1)k+a< j\leq bk+a$ and $(b+1)k+a\leq j'\leq h$.
 For an illustration, see the slant edges in Figure~\ref{fig:example-high-tww}.